NeuroScape

 85%

-During my summer psychology internship, I observed a recurring pattern of demotivation among patients and their families.
-Many attended therapy just once or twice a week, repeatedly working on the same exercises, while families waited 3–4 hours at the clinic.
+During my summer psychology internship, I observed a recurring pattern: patients attended therapy once or twice a week, working through the same exercises, while their families waited 3–4 hours at the clinic.
+The result was predictable — frustration, stagnant progress, and disengagement.

 Long wait times